settermjd/dmarc-xml-report-reader/README.md

-# dmarc-xml-report-reader
+# DMARC XML Report Reader

-This is a Zend Expressive module for reading one, or several, DMARC XML reports.
+This is a Zend Expressive 3.x module for reading one, or several, DMARC XML reports.